 Relaxation techniques can also be helpful.
-Bring music to your appointment, ask to have your favourite radio station on, or have the nurse talk to you about something.
+Bring music to your appointment, ask for your favourite radio station, or have the nurse talk to you about something.

 Overcoming severe dental anxiety

 You can receive counselling for your phobia.
-Counselling addresses the underlying causes of your phobia and helps you work through them so that you can move beyond them.
+Counselling addresses the underlying causes of your phobia and helps you work through them to move beyond them.